merely-useful/py-rse/index.md

 without having to reinstall the package;
 the `.` means "install from the current directory".

-If we look in `~/opt/anaconda3/envs/pyzipf/lib/python3.8/site-packages/`, we can see the `pyzipf` package beside all the other locally-installed packages.
+If we look in the location containing package installations (e.g., `/Users/amira/anaconda3/envs/pyzipf/lib/python3.7/site-packages/`), we can see the `pyzipf` package beside all the other locally-installed packages.
 If we try to use the package at this stage, though,